-It is known that the Antarctica is one of earth’s harshest environments, challenging its inhabitants with extreme cold and drought, requiring extreme adaptation mechanisms, but a lot of organism have adapted to live in freezing cold conditions, but not many are able to survive intracellular ice formation .
+It is known that Antarctica is one of earth’s harshest environments, challenging its inhabitants with extreme cold and drought, requiring extreme adaptation mechanisms.
+However, a lot of organism have adapted to live in freezing conditions, but not many are able to survive intracellular ice formation .
 An example of this is Panagrolaimus davidi, a bacterial feeding anhydrobiotic nematode.

-The recent study in the Antarctic shows the capacity of Panagrolaimus sp. to withstand ice formation intracellularly and survive, and been able to produce progeny once defrosted.
+Recent study in the Antarctic shows the capacity of Panagrolaimus sp. to not only withstand ice formation intracellularly and survive, but also been able to produce progeny once defrosted.

 So, how is it possible that this nematode survives to intracellular freezing?
 Well this still a not fully understood.
-For now it is known that Panagrolaimus sp. uses a cryoprotective dehydration technique, which means that if freezing of the nematode’s surroundings occurs at a high sub-zero temperature, the force for inoculative freezing into the body of the nematode is insufficient for freezing to occur and the nematode remains unfrozen.
-Water is then lost to the surrounding ice, since super-cooled water has a higher vapour pressure than ice at the same temperature, and the nematode survives.
+For now it is known that Panagrolaimus sp. uses a cryoprotective dehydration technique, which means that if freezing of the nematode’s surroundings occurs at a high sub-zero temperature, the inside of the organism stays unfrozen.
+Then water is lost to the surrounding ice, leaving the organism with no water to be froze.
 However, even if Panagrolaimus sp. is cooled faster, it is frozen while hydrated can experience intracellular ice formation and survive.
 So this nematode has more than the usual techniques to maintain life while intracellularly frozen, which now still unknown.

-The most accepted answer, conclude by Wharton (2003) is that the extreme cold tolerance of Panagrolaimus sp. compared to other nematodes may arise from a combination of rapid freezing, trehalose production and a recrystallization inhibiting ice-active protein, But this protein has not been syntetize in lab studies yet.
+The most accepted answer, conclude by Wharton (2003) is that the extreme cold tolerance of Panagrolaimus sp. compared to other nematodes may be a combination of rapid freezing, trehalose production and a recrystallization inhibiting ice-active protein.
+However, this protein has not been synthesize in lab studies yet.